zonevast/multi-dictate/README.md

 # Multi-Dictate

-A voice dictation application for Linux that supports multiple keyboard layouts, including non-QWERTY layouts.
+A voice dictation application for Linux that supports multiple languages.
 The tool captures voice input, converts it to text using speech recognition, and types it into any application while properly handling keyboard layout conversions.

 ## Features